mobxjs/mobx-react/README.md

 | ----------- | ------------------------ | -------------------------------------------------------------------------------- |
 | v6          | 16.8.0 and higher        | Yes                                                                              |
 | v5          | 0.13 and higher          | No, but it is possible to use `<Observer>` sections inside hook based components |

+The user guide covers this [in a more detail](https://mobx-react.js.org/libraries).

 The V5 documentation can be found in the [README_v5](README_v5.md).